azuwis/magenta_transcribe/README.md

 4. Run `Transcribe.bat` in `MagentaTranscribe` directory
 5. Choose wav files, multiple selection is supported
 6. Result MIDI files are in the same directory as the wav files

+If you want right click menu for wav files, run `RightClickMenuRegister.bat`, then you can right click a wav file, and choose `Magenta Transcribe`.

 [1]: https://magenta.tensorflow.org/onsets-frames
 [2]: https://www.tensorflow.org/